ElFalch/lund-farm/README.md

 Further automated testing for the accessibility of the site was conducted using the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/).

+#### Redundant link alerts

-No accessibility errors were found for the contact, thanks or 404 pages, however, there were alerts relating to redundant links to the home page, due to the navbar brand and navbar menu both containing links to the home page.
-This alert could be resolved by removing the link from the navbar brand, but this link represents an easy and intuitive way for users to find the home page, so it was decided to keep both navbar links despite the altert.
-The index and gallery page wave reports also contained the same altert, aswell as some additional alerts and contrast errors.
+All page reports contained alerts relating to redundant links to the home page, due to the navbar brand and navbar menu both containing links to the home page.
+This alert could be resolved by removing the link from the navbar brand, but this link represents an easy and intuitive way for users to find the home page, so this alert was ignored.

+#### Long alternative text alerts

-For the index and gallery pages, additional alerts related to long alternative text for the main image in the header and the marquee and cottage images in the services cards and gallery carousel.
-It was decided to retain this alternative text, as this was needed to properly describe the images for those who cannot see them.
+The index and gallery page wave reports also contained some additional alerts relating to long alternative text for the main image in the header of the home page and the marquee and cottage images in the home page services cards and gallery page image carousel.
+This alternative text was retained, as this is needed to effectively describe the images for those who cannot see them.

+#### Low contrast errors

-For the Gallery page, contrast errors resulted from a lack of contrast between the "next" and "previous" arrows of the image carousel and the images themselves, however it was decided that an increase in contrast would not be attempted due to 1. the arrows being best placed on top of the images for a consistent, mobile-first design, 2.
+Errors resulted from a lack of contrast between the "next" and "previous" arrows of the gallery page image carousel and the images themselves, however an increase in contrast was not attempted due to 1. the arrows being best placed on top of the images for a consistent, mobile-first design, 2.
 The variation in colour of the images meaning that no consistent arrow colour could achieve a good level of colour contrast across all images, and 3. the message in the header of the carousel section explaining the use of the white arrows to navigate the image carousel signposting these arrows and making them easier to find despite the lack of colour contrast.

 #### Wave accessibility Report Summaries